Working with Suppliers

 • In fiscal 2019, Kawasaki sent out a document titled “Toward the Further Promotion of Sustainability Activities Involving the Entire Supply Chain” to its suppliers in Japan.

-Initiatives toward Realization a Carbon-neutral, Low-carbon Society
+Initiatives toward Realization of a Carbon-neutral Society

 In keeping with the "CO2 Free" laid out in the Kawasaki Global Environmental Vision 2050, we are aiming to eliminate all CO2 emissions throughout the entire Group by 2050.
 We report on the state of our own initiatives in seminars on SDGs to ensure that our business partners understand this policy.
 In the Kawasaki Group Sustainable Procurement Guidelines, we also ask our suppliers to reduce emissions of such greenhouse gases as CO2, methane, and chlorofluorocarbons in their own business activities; pursue energy efficiency improvements; and make efforts toward protecting the global environment.